-We are currently exposed to market risk in three major areas: commodity price, interest rate and foreign currency exchange risks.
-Our risk management activities involve the use of derivative financial instruments to hedge the impact of market price risk exposure primarily related to our oil and gas production, variable interest rate exposure and foreign exchange currency risk.
+We are currently exposed to market risk in three major areas: commodity price, interest and foreign currency exchange rates.
+Our risk management activities involve the use of derivative financial instruments to hedge the impact of market risk exposure primarily related to our oil and gas production prices, variable interest rates and foreign currency exchange rates.
 All derivatives are reflected in our balance sheet at fair value, unless otherwise noted.

 We engage solely in cash flow hedges.
 Hedges of cash flow exposure are entered into to hedge a forecasted transaction or the variability of cash flows to be received or paid related to a recognized asset or liability.
 Changes in the derivative fair values that are designated as cash flow hedges are deferred to the extent that they are effective and are recorded as a component of accumulated other comprehensive income, a component of shareholders' equity, until the hedged transactions occur and are recognized in earnings.
 The ineffective portion of a cash flow hedge's change in fair value is recognized immediately in earnings.
 In addition, any change in the fair value of a derivative that does not qualify for hedge accounting is recorded in earnings in the period in which the change occurs.
-Further, when we have obligations a nd receivables with the same counterparty, the fair value of the derivative liability and asset are presented at net value.

-We formally document all relationships between hedging instruments and hedged items, as well as our risk management objectives, strategies for undertaking various hedge transactions and the methods for assessing and testing correlation and hedge ineffectiveness.
+We formally document all relationships between hedging instruments and the related hedged items, as well as our risk management objectives, strategies for undertaking various hedge transactions, the methods for assessing and testing correlation, and hedge ineffectiveness.
 All hedging instruments are linked to the hedged asset, liability, firm commitment or forecasted transaction.
 We also assess, both at the inception of the hedge and on an on-going basis, whether the derivatives that are used in our hedging transactions are highly effective in offsetting changes in cash flows of the hedged items.
 We discontinue hedge accounting if we determine that a derivative is no longer highly effective as a hedge, or it is probable that a hedged transaction will not occur.
-If hedge accounting is discontinued, deferred gains or losses on the hedging instruments are recognized in earnings immediately if it is probable the forecasted transaction will not occur.
+If hedge accounting is discontinued because it is probable the hedged transaction will not occur, deferred gains or losses on the hedging instruments are recognized in earnings immediately.
 If the forecasted transaction continues to be probable of occurring, any deferred gains or losses in accumulated other comprehensive income are amortized to earnings over the remaining period of the original forecasted transaction.